mmiele/TechnicalNotes/DASH-Breadboard/⁯Documentation/hld.md

 ## SDN controller

-The SDN controller is **primarily responsible for controlling the DASH overlay services** as oposed to the traditional SONiC stack is used to manage the underlay (L3 routing) and hardware platform.
+The SDN controller is **primarily responsible for controlling the DASH overlay services** as opposed to the traditional SONiC stack is used to manage the underlay (L3 routing) and hardware platform.
 The **SDN controller communicates with a DASH device through a gNMI endpoint served by a new SDN agent running inside a new SONiC DASH container**.

 ## DASH container